-Food to try in Puerto Rico – Mofongo
+Food you MUST try in Puerto Rico – Mofongo

 You have to eat Mofongo when visiting Puerto Rico.
 No trip is complete without it.
 It’s a Puerto Rican dish made of mashed and fried plantains with meats and sauces.
 It’s delicious and there are many different varieties to try, I had chicken mofongo and we ate at Mojito’s Restaurant in Old San Juan, a great place to stop and try it.